bcbio/bcbio-nextgen/docs/contents/pipelines.md

 * Batch or pooled calling -- This calls all samples simultaneously by feeding them to the variant caller.
 This works for smaller batch sizes (< 100 samples) as memory requirements become limiting in larger pools.
 This is the default approach taken when you specify a `variantcaller` in the [variant calling](contents/configuration:variant%20calling) configuration.

 * Joint calling -- This calls samples independently, then combines them together into a single callset by integrating the individual calls.
 This scales to larger population sizes by avoiding the computational bottlenecks of pooled calling.
-We recommend joint calling with HaplotypeCaller if you have a license for GATK usage, but also support joint calling with FreeBayes using a custom implementation.
+We recommend joint calling with HaplotypeCaller but also support joint calling with FreeBayes using a custom implementation.
 Specifying a `jointcaller` along with the appropriate `variantcaller` in the [variant calling](contents/configuration:variant%20calling) configuration enables this:
 ```yaml
 - description: Sample1
   algorithm: